Small Business Micro Loan

 Emergency Grant Program

 The City will grant up to $7,500 to commercial property owners to fix code violations that endanger the health or safety of employees or the general public.
-The responsible party (property owner or business owner) must be able to demonstrate that alternate sources of funds (savings, loans, etc.) are not available to fix the problem.
+The responsible party (property owner or business owner) must demonstrate that alternate sources of funds (savings, loans, etc.) are not available to fix the problem.

 Fee Deferral Program